 AAA Editor Notes

 The Nelson-Atkins Museum of Art is 4.5 mi. s. on US 56 at 45th and Oak sts.
-With more than 33,500 art objects, the museum is recognized as having one of the country's finest encyclopedic art collections.
-Asian, American and European paintings and modern sculpture are among the prominent permanent exhibits.
-Ancient Egyptian, Etruscan, Greek and Roman pieces, as well as an extensive collection of English ceramics, also are displayed.
-Works by modern artists are featured in the 22-acre Kansas City Sculpture Park, said to hold the country's largest collection of monumental bronzes by English sculptor Henry Moore.
+The museum's permanent collection of more than 33,500 art objects is one of the country's finest.
+Highlights include Asian, American and European paintings; modern sculpture; ancient Egyptian, Etruscan, Greek and Roman pieces; and an extensive collection of English ceramics.
+Works by modern artists are featured in the 22-acre Kansas City Sculpture Park, notably a large collection of monumental bronzes by English sculptor Henry Moore.

-The 165,000-square-foot Bloch Building houses the museum's collection of African, contemporary and featured exhibitions, a reference library and a sculpture court.
-It also contains a premier photography collection with selections from more than 8,000 works, including the impressive Hallmark Photography Collection featuring works from the beginning of photography to the present.
-Nearly all the key American photographers are represented.
-A surrounding reflecting pool highlights the building's north entrance.
-An Egyptian gallery features tomb discoveries including the inner coffin of a 2,300-year-old noble woman.
+The Bloch Building contains the museum's collection of African and contemporary art, a reference library and a sculpture court.
+The impressive Hallmark Photography Collection features works from the origins of photography to the present; practically every key American photographer is represented.
+An Egyptian gallery features tomb discoveries, including the inner coffin of a 2,300-year-old noblewoman.
+A reflecting pool highlights the building's north entrance.

 Food is available.